CopernicaMarketingSoftware/Documentation/Yothalot/json.md

 the total max number of processes that can run in parallel (you can thus set a maximum for the max number of parallel mappers/reducers/finalizers, to run, but also a maximum for the total number of parallel processes).

+During the map/reduce algorithm, intermediate results are first written to local disks, and only in the final phase when all results are merged and reduced, the temporary results are copied to the shared distributed file system.
+If you want to store intermediate results also on GlusterFS, you can set the property "local" to false.
+This however will dramatically increase the amount of data that is sent over the network (because GlusterFS is normally configured to replicate each file on multiple servers).
+However, by setting "local" to false, less processes have to be started because all intermediate results are automatically accessible for all nodes.
+This sometimes improves the performance.

 Just like with the other job types, the "exchange" and "routingkey" properties can be used to set the name of a result queue to which the